maschinendeck/state.maschinendeck.org/README.md

 #Setup

-* Copy `spaceapi.json.sample` to `spaceapi.json` and adjust the values for your hackerspace.
+* Copy `data/spaceapi_template.json.sample` to `data/spaceapi_template.json` and adjust the values for your hackerspace.
-* Ensure that the process that'll run `update.php` has read-write-permissions to `spaceapi.json`
+* Ensure that the process that'll run `update.php` has read-write-permissions to `data` directory
 * Copy `.htaccess.sample` to `.htaccess`
 * Run `htpasswd -c .htpasswd apiuser`.
 Enter the password for `apiuser` on prompt.
 This creates the `.htpasswd` file in your current directory.
 * Adjust the path to `.htpasswd` in your `.htaccess` in line `AuthUserFile ...`